 Book vs. Movie: Me Before You

-Me Before You by Jojo Moyes is a book to movie adaptation that will rip your heart out and make you contemplate the way you live your life.
+Me Before You by Jojo Moyes is a movie that will rip your heart out and the book will do the same.
+There aren’t many differences between the novel and the film in this adaptation, which is really exciting for book lovers.
 While the book has so much more to offer the reader, the film is a very well executed version of the novel.
 Most of the events and details from the book are included and are seamlessly translated to the screen.
 Readers will not be disappointed and those who have yet to read the book are never left in the dark, making this one of the best book to movie adaptations that I have seen in quite some time.
 Continue reading